jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 {{< figure src="non-graceful-results.png" link="non-graceful-results.png" class="center" caption="HTTPCode_ELB_5XX_Count only reports on failures - if the metric is missing data points then no errors occurred at that time" alt="A graph in CloudWatch showing the number of requests being served by the ALB, along with occasional HTTP 5XX counts - corresponding at the same time the instances were being rebooted" >}}

-While we are the only users hitting this, had this been a production box hit by 1,000s of users, each one of them would experience an issue with your application.
+While we are the only users hitting this, had this been a production box hit by 1,000s of users, each one of them would experience an issue with your application, and equal lost customers! :rage:

 What we need is a means of removing the node from the load balancer rotation so that we can safely perform maintenance on it.